MagQ98/JS-Quiz/README.md

 <ul>
 <li>I want to see more Mass Effect questions</li>
 <li>I want to be able to provide feedback about the site and submit any suggestions I might have that I would like to see added to the site</li>
-<li>I want to see more social media and youtube links to help me connect to the community involved with Mass Effect</li>
+<li>I want to see more social media links to help me connect to the community involved with Mass Effect</li>
 <li>I want there to be more questions in the quiz when you return to the site</li>
 <li>I want there to be the option to answer questions about a specific category in the game</li>
-<li>I want to be able to log my Highscore live and compare it to others</li>
+<li>I want to be able to log my High score live and compare it to others</li>
 <li>I want to see more pictures with each questions</li>
 <li>I want to be able to go back to a previously answered question and change my answer</li>
 </ul>